-For the most up-to-date information about this event, please go here: Amsterdam Dance Event Festival Guide
+For the most up-to-date information about this event, please go here: Amsterdam Dance Event - ADE Festival Guide

 The ADE Festival features 300 events and 2,000 DJ's over five days in 80 clubs and venues, which together combine to make Amsterdam one of the busiest and most inspiring clubbing cities in the world.
 The program features the biggest artists on the planet alongside fresh, upcoming talent and everything in between.
 Every year the ADE Festival attracts 350,000 festival visitors from around the globe and is truly the biggest international club festival covering the whole spectrum of electronic sub-genres.

 ADE Playground can be found anywhere and everywhere in the city centre during the ADE.
 It is a unique, dance-related lifestyle program offering five days of film screenings, music hardware presentations, art shows and exhibitions, exclusive fashion offers, interactive talk shows, promotional activities and pop-up musical performances at 25 creative hotspots around the city, including roof-top terraces, clothing shops, and art galleries, as well as outdoor exhibitions and cinemas.